-All of this to say: We’ll see what happens.
+All of this to say: we’ll see what happens.
 The race is underway, and it’s not showing any signs of slowing.
 On the B2B side, spirits are high.
-Reddin says he believes 90 percent of outdoor brands will be using Elastic by the end of 2022.
+Reddin said he believes 90 percent of outdoor brands will be using Elastic by the end of 2022.
 NuORDER, meanwhile, is currently investing millions in its partnership with Grassroots.

-“We think the B2B market is just getting started,” says Wells, adding for the record that he doesn’t like the word “battle” to describe what’s going on.
-“It’s a big market,” he says.
+“We think the B2B market is just getting started,” said Wells, adding for the record that he doesn’t like the word “battle” to describe what’s going on.
+“It’s a big market,” he said.
 “We all keep each other honest.”

 Back in Cody, Wyoming, though, Allen doesn’t anticipate his 111-password list shrinking anytime soon.
-“There’s reason to believe retailers will not be the downstream beneficiaries of these systems,” he says.
-“It’s the standard with any online service: If you don’t pay for it, you’re the product.”
+“There’s reason to believe retailers will not be the downstream beneficiaries of these systems,” he said.
+“It’s the standard with any online service: if you don’t pay for it, you’re the product.”